Vidya-jpg/New/How-to-import-a-GitHub-project-into-Eclipse.md

 Assuming you have created a project in GitHub, these are the steps to import it into Eclipse.
 First, you have to add the git repository to Eclipse.
-To do so, first make the git repository view visible in Eclipse from the menu _'Window > Show views > Other > Git > Git Repositories'_
+To do so, first make the git repository view visible in Eclipse from the menu _'Window > Show views > Other > Git > Git Repositories'_.

 ![add git repo 1](https://github.com/collab-uniba/socialcde4eclipse/blob/master/wikiImage/add%20git%20repo%201.png)